A Patient's Guide to Diagnostic Tests for Spine Problems

 tilts, the movement of the dye shows the outline of the spinal sac.
 X-rays are

-taken as the patient is titled to show the flow of the dye through the spinal
+taken as the patient is tilted to show the flow of the dye through the spinal

 region, helping doctors determine if there is any unusual indentation or an